RedisGears/rgsync/examples/sqlite/README.md

 ## Connect the DB

-To connect the DB directly to verify the data in the database
+Connect the DB directly to verify the data in the database

 ### Install SQLite (on ubuntu)
 ```bash